-All the hair on one’s head is referred to collectively as i cjavei, which is the plural form of il cjaveli.
-I cjavei can be luncs (long) or curts (short).
-For example, al à i cjavei curts means he has short hair, and e à i cjavei luncs means she has long hair.
-The adjectives luncs and curts are in masculine plural form, to agree with the masculine plural noun i cjavei.
+All the hair on one’s scalp is referred to collectively as i cjavei, which is the plural form of il cjaveli.
+I cjavei may be luncs (long) or curts (short).
+For instance, al à i cjavei curts means he has short hair, and e à i cjavei luncs means she has long hair.
+The adjectives luncs and curts are masculine plural in form, to agree with the masculine plural noun i cjavei.
 The masculine singular forms of these adjectives are lunc and curt.

-To talk about the colour of one’s hair, you might use one of the following adjectives: neri (black, dark brown), blanc (white), biont (blond), ros (red), castagn (brown, chestnut brown), grîs (grey).
-Of course, when talking about hair, you would use the masculine plural forms of these adjectives, which are: neris, blancs, bionts, ros, castagns, grîs.
-For example, if a man had white hair, you might say of him al à i cjavei blancs (he has white hair).
+To talk about the colour of one’s hair, one of these adjectives may be employed: neri (black, dark brown), blanc (white), biont (blond), ros (red), castagn (brown, chestnut brown), grîs (grey).
+Of course, when talking about hair, the masculine plural forms of these adjectives would be used, which are: neris, blancs, bionts, ros, castagns, grîs.
+For instance, if a man had white hair, it may be said of him thus: al à i cjavei blancs (he has white hair).

-You might also use the adjectives scûr (dark) and clâr (light); their masculine plural forms are scûrs and clârs.
-For example, if you had dark hair, you might say o ai i cjavei scûrs (I have dark hair).
-If you had no hair left at all, then you are crop or coç, both of which mean bald.
-The expression deventâ crop, for example, means to go bald: al è deventât crop (he has gone bald).
+The adjectives scûr (dark) and clâr (light) may also be used; their masculine plural forms are scûrs and clârs.
+For instance, if one had dark hair, of himself he may say: o ài i cjavei scûrs (I have dark hair).
+If he had no hair whatsoever left unto him, then he is crop or coç, both of which mean bald.
+The expression deventâ crop, as an example, means to go bald: al è deventât crop (he has gone bald).

-Just below the scalp, on the front of the head, is the forehead; in Friulian, the forehead is called il cerneli.
-If you had a big forehead, you might say o ai il cerneli alt (I have a high forehead).
-If you had a small forehead, you might say instead o ai il cerneli strent (I have a narrow forehead).
-Just behind your forehead is found the brain: il cerviel.
+Just below the scalp, on the front of the head, is the brow; in Friulian, the brow is called il cerneli.
+If one had a great brow, he may say of himself: o ài il cerneli alt (I have a high brow).
+If he had a small brow, so would he instead say: o ài il cerneli strent (I have a narrow brow).
+Just behind the brow is found the brain: il cerviel.

-Just below the forehead are the eyes: i voi.
-The singular form of i voi is il voli (eye).
-One eye, then, is un voli, and two eyes is doi voi.
-If your eyes were green, you might say o ai i voi verts (I have green eyes).
-If your eyes were blue, you might say o ai i voi celescj (I have blue eyes).
+Below the brow are the eyes, or i vôi, formed from the singular il voli (eye).
+One eye, then, is un voli, and two eyes is doi vôi.
+If one had green eyes, he may say: o ài i vôi verts (I have green eyes).
+If his eyes were blue, so would he then say: o ài i vôi celescj (I have blue eyes).
 These adjectives in masculine singular form are vert (green) and celest (light blue).
-If your eyes were dark, you might say o ai i voi scûrs (I have dark eyes); if they were light, you might say o ai i voi clârs (I have light eyes).
-If a person’s eyes were protruding, you might say of him al à i voi infûr (his eyes stick out).
-If he had good eyesight, you might say al à i voi bogns (he has good eyes).
+If his eyes were dark, he may say: o ài i vôi scûrs (I have dark eyes); if they were light, he would instead say: o ài i vôi clârs (I have light eyes).
+If a man’s eyes were protruding, so may it be said of him: al à i vôi infûr (his eyes stick out).
+If he had good eyesight, it may be said: al à i vôi bogns (he has good eyes).
 The masculine singular form of bogns is bon (good).

-The eyelid is called la palpiere in Friulian; the eyebrow is called la cee.
-The plural forms of these two nouns are lis palpieris (eyelids) and lis ceis (eyebrows).
-Like the eyebrows, the eyelashes are called lis ceis, although the term lis ceis de palpiere could also be used for clarity.
+The eyelid is la palpiere in Friulian, whereas the eyebrow is la cee.
+The plural forms of these nouns are lis palpieris (eyelids) and lis ceis (eyebrows).
+Like the eyebrows, the eyelashes are called lis ceis, although the term lis ceis de palpiere may also be used for clarity.

 Just below the eyes are the cheekbones; in Friulian, the cheekbone is called il mêl de muse.
 The plural form is i mêi de muse.
-A person might have freckles on this area of the face; a freckle in Friulian is called une pivicje.
+A man may have freckles on this area of the face; a freckle in Friulian is une pivicje.
 Al à lis pivicjis, then, means he has freckles, where lis pivicjis is the plural form.
-If a person has freckles, then he also surely is fair-skinned: al à la piel clare (he has fair skin).
+If one had freckles, then he is also very likely to be fair-skinned: al à la piel clare (he has fair skin).

-Under the nose, you find the mouth; in Friulian, the mouth is called la bocje.
-A small mouth can be described as une bocje piçule; a wide mouth, une bocje largje.
+Under the nose is found the mouth; in Friulian, the mouth is called la bocje.
+A small mouth may be described as une bocje piçule; a broad mouth, une bocje largje.
 The masculine singular form of largje is larc.
-On the outside of the mouth are found the lips: i lavris.
-The upper lip is called il lavri parsore; the lower lip is called il lavri sot.
-Inside the mouth are found the teeth and the tongue; the Friulian for tooth is il dint, and for tongue is la lenghe.
+On the outside of the mouth are the lips: i lavris.
+The upper lip is called il lavri parsore; the lower lip is il lavri sot.
+Inside the mouth are found the teeth and the tongue; the Friulian for tooth is il dint, and for tongue it is la lenghe.
 The plural of il dint is i dincj (teeth).
-Of a person with buck teeth, you might say al à i dincj infûr (his teeth stick out).
+Of a person with buck teeth, it may be said: al à i dincj infûr (his teeth stick out).

 On either side of the mouth is un smursiel (cheek); the plural form is i smursiei.
 The cheeks are also known as la muse.
 The lower jaw is called la mandibule; in this zone, a man may have a beard: une barbe.
-Of course, the beard does not grow on the mandible itself, but on the cheeks: su la muse.
+Of course, the beard grows not on the mandible itself, but on the cheeks: su la muse.
 A man may also have a moustache on the upper lip: une mostacje.
-The Friulian for moustache is usually used in the plural: o ai barbe e mostacjis (I have a beard and moustache).
+The Friulian for moustache is usually employed in the plural: o ài barbe e mostacjis (I have a beard and moustache).
 An individual hair of the beard or moustache is called un pêl; its plural form is i pêi.
-For example, the hairs of the beard is expressed as i pêi de barbe in Friulian.
+For instance, the hairs of the beard is expressed as i pêi de barbe in Friulian.
 Note that i cjavei is used only to refer to the hair on the top of the head.

 A man’s beard also covers the chin: il barbuç.
-If a person had a small chin, you might say of him al à il barbuç piçul (he has a small chin) or al à il barbuç fracât (he has a receding chin). if his chin were protruding, you might say al à il barbuç che al ven infûr (he has a chin that sticks out) or al à il barbuç ben segnât (he has a pronounced chin).
+If one had a small chin, it may be said of him thus: al à il barbuç piçul (he has a small chin) or al à il barbuç fracât (he has a receding chin).
+If his chin were protruding, it may instead be said: al à il barbuç che al ven infûr (he has a chin which sticks out) or al à il barbuç ben segnât (he has a pronounced chin).

 On either side of the head is found an ear: une orele; the plural form is lis orelis (ears).
-Of a person whose ears are prominent, you might say al à lis orelis infûr (his ears stick out) or al à lis orelis che a vegnin infûr (he has ears that stick out).
-If he had trouble hearing, you might say al è dûr di orele (he is hard of hearing).
+Of a one whose ears are prominent, it may be said: al à lis orelis infûr (his ears stick out) or al à lis orelis che a vegnin infûr (he has ears which stick out).
+If he had trouble hearing, so may it be said: al è dûr di orele (he is hard of hearing).